 PROJECT OVERVIEW

-This was a Capstone project completed during my UIUX program at General Assembly.
-My team was matched with LogAware (Now Tarmac AI), an early stage startup focused on B2B technology for supply chain and operations management.
-Our team worked directly with the founder and lead developer to improve the existing interface design and bring their product vision to life.
+LogAware (Now Tarmac AI), a startup focused on innovative B2B technology for logistics operations.
+Our team worked closely with the founder and developer to improve the existing design and bring their product vision to life.

 RESEARCH METHODS: Market Research, Competitive feature analysis, User interviews, User Personas, Empathy Map, User Journey, Service Blueprint, Site Map, User Flow, Feature Prioritization, Design Studio, Prototyping, Usability Testing